Email this link to a friend.

 - The feel that the catheter has gone thru the internal os

-- Once the length the catheter is introduced, it shouldn’t touch the fundus.
+- Once the catheter is introduced, it shouldn’t touch the fundus.
 If you feel you have touched the fundus, withdraw a little immediately!

 - Its important to measure the uterocervical length when doing a dummy transfer